 3. Socialize With One Another

 One of the things you sacrifice when you live in a small home is the ability to entertain – after all, throwing a lavish dinner party in a dining room built for two just isn’t a reality.
 Instead, people who live in small homes and embrace the “tiny house movement” need to make a concerted effort to socialize outside of the home.
 In Paris, a regular part of the daily routine is meeting friends for drinks or dinner after work.
-These social opportunities keep everyone from going stir-crazy in the small homes and also serve to fill the greater human need of interacting with others.
+These social opportunities keep everyone from going stir-crazy in the small homes and also serve to fill the greater human need to interact with others.
 Not to mention you spend less time in front of the TV and more time supporting local businesses with your friends!

 4. Transforming Furniture

 When your bedroom, kitchen, and living room are the same space, you learn to think outside the box.
-Everything in your home needs to do double duty and this goes double for furniture.
+Everything in your home needs to do double duty, and this goes double for furniture.
 While Murphy Beds (wall-beds) are typically thought of as the slightly uncomfortable sleeping surface that allows the in-laws to get some sleep in your office, they are actually an incredibly practical piece of furniture that more and more homeowners are considering for their daily lives as a means of increasing floor space and decreasing visual clutter in the master bedroom (Yoga, anyone?).
 You can also get sofas that transform into bunk beds, shelves that double as bike racks, and art that unfolds to become chairs (and there’s a lot more where that came from).

 5. Build Up, Not Out